mingyyy/progress/learned_concepts.md

 Jupyter: *popular in DataScience, visualization, markdown files.

-repl.it: *easy to put up a small piece of code and share with others, web-based
+repl.it: *easy to put up a small piece of code and share the link with others, web-based

-PyCharm
+PyCharm: *have project structure, python consol, terminal and others